eegg/school-policies-and-procedures/src/nutrition.rst

 We provide nutritious food for all meals and snacks, avoiding large quantities of saturated fat, sugar and salt and artificial additives, preservatives and colourings.

-We include a variety of foods from the four main food groups:
+We include a variety of vegetarian foods from the four main food groups:

- * meat, fish and protein alternatives
+ * proteins
  * dairy foods
  * grains, cereals and starch vegetables
  * fruit and vegetables